 An employee can agree with her employer to take on paid work for up to 10 days during her maternity leave without that work bringing her period of maternity leave to an end and without the loss of a week's statutory maternity pay.
+These days are known as keeping-in-touch days.
 Work is still prohibited during the compulsory maternity leave period, which is the two weeks immediately following childbirth.
 Any work carried out on any day constitutes a day's work for the purpose of the 10-day calculation (even if the employee works only for a few hours) and any work done does not have the effect of extending the total duration of the statutory maternity leave period.
-'Work' may include training or any other activity undertaken to assist the employee in keeping in touch with the workplace, such as attending conferences, appraisals or team meetings.
+"Work" may include training or any other activity undertaken to assist the employee in keeping in touch with the workplace, such as attending conferences, appraisals or team meetings.

 Any work undertaken must be by agreement between the employer and the employee.
 There is no right for an employer to demand that an employee undertake such work, nor is there a right for the employee to do such work.

 It is also a matter for agreement between the employer and the employee whether the days should be worked as a single block or separately.
 The amount to be paid to an employee for working during her maternity leave is also a matter for agreement between the parties and should reflect the nature of the work and the amount done.
 The employer will need to consider how any contractual payment for work done on a particular day will work alongside any statutory maternity pay due.

 Once the 10 keeping-in-touch days have been exhausted, the employee will lose a week's statutory maternity pay for any week in which she works for her employer during the statutory maternity pay period.